 Adding members is of course a method to verify that a team has the requisite skills and variety, but increased size comes with costs.
 Larger teams are more susceptible to poor communication, fragmentation, and free-riding (due to a scarcity of accountability).
 Team leaders must be alert about adding members-only necessary.
 The aim should be to incorporate the minimum number.
 Always ask inquiries to yourself about what exclusive value that person will bring back the group and, in cases where the team is already at capacity and which current members are going to be out.

 The Importance of Teamwork

-A Mckinsey study found that teams made from members from diverse backgrounds (gender, age, ethnicity, etc.) are more imaginative and perform well by up to 35 percent.
-Instead of watching a problem from your viewpoint, you get to know the general picture. when people work alone, the interest to innovate may decline along the way. once you are a part of a team, the sense of collaboration and responsibility makes employees constantly bring out their best work.
+A Mckinsey study found that teams made from members from diverse backgrounds (gender, age, ethnicity, etc.) are more imaginative and perform well up to 35 percent.
+Instead of watching a problem from your viewpoint, you get to know the general picture.
+When people work alone, the interest to innovate may decline along the way.
+Once you are a part of a team, the sense of collaboration and responsibility makes employees constantly bring out their best work.

 Teamwork Promotes Taking Risks – Being a part of an honest team, an employee feels more confident and secure to require the said risks.
 When people work within an efficient team, they know that they need the required brainpower to seem for various solutions.
 It enables people to think outside the box and are available up with fresh ideas and innovations.

 A good team promotes trust among its team members.
 When the team works as a joint unit, they’re more likely to require bolder decisions and display better productivity.
 It further enables team members to grow, both individually and professionally.